hymnsrepo/hymnsrepo-site/_hymns/lord-make-me-like-you.md

 ---
-title: "Lord make me like You"
+title: Lord make me like You
+subtitle: Carol & Jimmy Owens
 ---

 **Lord make me like You